Diplomate Resources

 Consequences of Lapsed Certification

-A Diplomate who does not submit the completed Maintenance of Certification form or whose submission is rated as insufficient shall receive notice of the decision (notification of receipt required, e.g. certified mail), with reason(s) for the non-approval.
+A Diplomate who does not submit the completed Maintenance of Certification form or whose submission is rated as persistently lacking shall receive notice of the decision (notification of receipt required, e.g. certified mail), with reason(s) for the non-approval.
 The Diplomate may appeal the decision, as described in the AVDC® Appeal of Adverse Decision policy.

 Those diplomates required to renew certification and whose certification has lapsed or whose certification maintenance application has been denied are considered “Inactive” by the College.

-An Inactive Diplomate may apply for maintenance of certification at any time.
-The new application is to conform to the maintenance of certification requirements current at the time the new application is submitted.
+An Inactive Diplomate may apply for Maintenance of Certification at any time.
+The new application is to conform to the Maintenance of Certification requirements current at the time the new application is submitted.

-An Inactive Diplomate shall not be permitted to continue as Supervisor of an AVDC®-registered training program, or supervise any other activities of residents registered in AVDC® training programs that require Diplomate supervision.
+An Inactive Diplomate shall not be permitted to continue as Supervisor of an AVDC®-registered training program or supervise any other activities of residents registered in AVDC® training programs that require Diplomate supervision.
 Residents supervised by a diplomate whose certification has lapsed can continue their program by transferring to another supervisor.